Orfadin Oral Suspension (Nitisinone)

 Who Should Not Take Orfadin Oral Suspension

-Do not use Orfadin if you are allergic to nitisinone or any ingredients listed.
-Do not use after the expiry date or if packaging is damaged.
+Do not use Orfadin if you have had an allergic reaction to nitisinone or any of its ingredients.

 Medical Conditions to Discuss